Open Letter

 Luca Scheunpflug, Leuphana University Lüneburg, Germany

-Ili Ma, Leiden University, the Netherlands
+Ili Ma, Leiden University, The Netherlands

 Klaus Pforr, GESIS – Leibniz Institute for the Social Sciences, Germany, Germany